30% off sitewide, plus 2 free Cloud Pillows with mattress purchase

 All Bear and Casper mattresses are compressed, wrapped in plastic, and vacuum-sealed for shipping.
 Standard deliveries are left on the customer’s doorstep, so a signature is not required.
 If you request White Glove delivery with your Casper order, then you’ll need to be present when the mattress arrives.

-Bed-in-a-box brands usually offer a sleep trial of at least 90 nights for their mattresses.
+Mattress-in-a-box brands usually offer a sleep trial of at least 90 nights for their beds.
 Since customers usually can’t try out these beds in brick-and-mortar stores, sleep trials allow them to decide whether a mattress is right for them before committing to it for the next six to eight years.

-Bear and Casper also offer mattress exchanges during the trial period.
-In either case, you’ll need to coordinate a return of the original and then purchase the second model separately; the company will issue a full refund for the original after it has been shipped back to them.
+Casper also offer mattress exchanges during the trial period.
+You’ll need to coordinate a return of the original and then purchase the second model separately; the company will issue a full refund for the original after it has been shipped back to them.
 Keep in mind that choosing an exchange ends the sleep trial, meaning you won’t be able to return the replacement mattress for a refund.